 2.2 Understanding perfumes

-In short, all fragrances have 3 levels of scents described as ‘notes.’
-The top note (or notes) is the first one you smell when you apply the fragrance to lure you in, and this note is the first to fade.The middle note (or notes) arrives after the top notes have faded a little.
-Then the base note (or notes) reveals itself sitting on your skin and warming up.
-The true scent of the fragrance is a mixture of the middle notes and base notes.
+In short, all fragrances have 3 levels of scents described as ‘notes’.
+The top note (or notes) is the first one you smell when you apply the fragrance to lure you in, and this note is the first to fade.The middle notes (called also heart notes) arrives after the top notes have faded a little.
+Then the base notes reveals itself sitting on your skin and warming up.
+The true scent of the fragrance is a mixture of two notes, the middle note and base note.

 Dry skin needs enhanced fragrances with a solid base to hold up the fragrance and make it last.
 Delicate scents will disappear, so finding the right perfume with a stronger “voice” will be essential.